pyranha-labs/ezfs/README.md

 ### Optimized Remote Filesystem Example

 Here is a basic performance example, using S3 + `pandas` to store DataFrames.
-By using a Filesystem adapter to store the results, it can optimize the S3 client used to reduce networking overhead.
+EZFS can optimize the S3 client used to reduce networking overhead, leading to improved performance.
 The optimization benefit is greater with small files, but even larger files benefit, and the simplicity to use stays the same.
 - Small file: 100K
 - Large file: 1M
 - 100 iterations per test